Example automations · as-is

 1. Install

-Download the free Personal edition of InTouch.
+Download the free Personal edition of InTouch AI.
 Browse the InTouch Hub, pick the jobs and skills you want, click Install.
 Or use the REST API.

 2. Adapt